-We have audited the compliance of Ethiopian Community Development Council, Inc. and subsidiaries (collectively, the Organization) with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on each of the Organization's major federal programs for the year ended September 30, 2019.
+We have audited Ethiopian Community Development Council, Inc. and subsidiaries (collectively, the Organization) compliance with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on each of the Organization's major federal programs for the year ended September 30, 2020.
 The Organization's major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.
-Compliance with the requirements of laws, regulations, contracts, and grants applicable to each of its major federal programs is the responsibility of the Organization's management.
-Our responsibility is to express an opinion on the Organization's compliance based on our audit.